Bladder Cystitis Imaging

 Foreign-body cystitis

-Foreign bodies, both radiopaque and radiolucent, may be identified in the bladder by means of noninvasive ultrasonography.
+Foreign bodies, either radiopaque or radiolucent, may be identified in the bladder by means of noninvasive ultrasonography.

 Bladder calculi

 Bladder calculi are usually secondary to chronic incomplete bladder emptying and stasis; they are often associated with cystitis.
-Calculi are seen as echogenic masses in the bladder lumen; these are usually mobile and cause distal shadowing.
+Calculi are seen as echogenic masses in the bladder lumen.
+These are usually mobile and cause distal shadowing.
 Blood clots, foreign bodies, and tumors encrusted with calcium salts have similar sonographic appearances.
-Sonography is particularly good at depicting lucent calculi, which may not be visualized on plain abdominal radiographs.
+Ultrasonography is particularly good at depicting lucent calculi, which may not be visualized on plain abdominal radiographs.

 Neurogenic bladder